-Whether you are heading for the beaches of the Costa del Sol, the history of Granada or the art in Madrid, you can be assured that Spain has a wonderful array of activities to do and places to visit to keep even the most demanding holidaymaker happy.
+Whether you are heading for the beaches of the Costa del Sol, the history of Granada or the art in Madrid, you can be confident that Spain has a wonderful array of activities to keep you busy and places to visit to ensure even the most demanding holidaymaker is happy.
 It is a dynamic place to visit, offering ear-pounding nightlife in Ibiza, the astonishing lunar landscape of Lanzarote's volcanos, golf breaks beyond compare along the coast and some of the world's leading adventure theme and water parks in Terra Mitica or Aqualandia waterpark.

 Make the most of your holiday with car hire in Spain which will give you both freedom and independence to go where you want, when you want and will save you wasting your valuable holiday time waiting for public transport or organised excursions.

 Spain car hire is best organised before you arrive in the country, and many find collecting their car hire from the airport to be the most convenient option.
 Whether you are heading for a Costa del Sol resort such as Torremolinos, Benalmadena, Fuengirola, Marbella, Malaga or Puerto Banus through Malaga Airport (AGP), the beaches of Costa Blanca and resorts of Benidorm, Torrevieja, Altea, Calpe, Javea or Moraira via Alicante Airport (ALC) or major cultural attractions including Madrid (MAD) and Barcelona (BCN), having a rental car will mean you can see so much more of the area you are staying in.

 Spain is also one of the few places in the world where you can ski in the morning on the slopes of Sierra Nevada and sunbathe in the afternoon on the beaches of the Mediterranean and again it's car hire which will prove your best option when switching from snow to sun!